Dr. Jim Webber

 Jan 2004 – Dec 2004 hosted by University of Sydney

-I took a role as a Senior RA at the Newcastle University (UK), working at Sydney University (Aus).
+I took a role as a Senior RA at the Newcastle University (UK), working at Sydney University (Australia).
 My role involved the development of example systems of Web Services that demonstrated the utility of the WS-* protocols for Grid computing, rather than needing to develop a new, competing suite of protocols for that domain.

 While at the University of Sydney, I also lectured a Masters degree course in Parallel Computing.